As ships sit, supply stops, and prices rise: Local expert says buy American

 And the lack of goods is being felt everywhere.
 At Ristorante Lucano on East Ave., they’re coming up short on Italian ricotta cheese, seafood, and paper supplies.

-“It’s sitting on a ship somewhere waiting to be unloaded,” says owner Chuck Formoso.
+“It’s sitting on a ship somewhere waiting to be unloaded,” owner Chuck Formoso said.

 Formoso says too many across the country are still aren’t working.
 “Just sitting at home watching Netflix and playing on their phones, unfortunately.”